CMHAAorg/cmhaa-website/site/content/resources/pwc-greenlight-to-talk-campaign.md

       A third challenge was getting the balance between setting up the campaign and not wanting to control it too much and stifle creativity.
 Every year PwC produces a Green Light to Talk Resource Toolkit which has ideas as to what local teams can do and how they can bring the campaign to life.
 The Toolkit provides some structure and acts as a starting point for teams to create their own ideas.
 Examples of team-led initiatives include:
     leadtext: This is lead text
+  - type: rich-text
+    richtext_top: false
+    richtext: >-
+      ### Outcomes

+      * It was important to make the mental health awareness campaign more than just about the ribbon.
+Whilst the wearing of the ribbon is fundamental, and showing visible support is essential, it is important organisations think about what goes with that and how to facilitate the conversation to really generate culture change.
+For example, training in mental health literacy, effective signposting to sources of help and support, and sustained and engaging communications are key.

+      * It was important to make the mental health awareness campaign more than just about the ribbon.
+Whilst the wearing of the ribbon is fundamental, and showing visible support is essential, it is important organisations think about what goes with that and how to facilitate the conversation to really generate culture change.
+For example, training in mental health literacy, effective signposting to sources of help and support, and sustained and engaging communications are key.
 ---
 ### The Challenge